Home Latest PDF of BONENT-CHT: Certified Hemodialysis Technologist - Technician

 Question: 686

-During a dialysis session, a patient with a recent kidney transplant suddenly develops hypotension (BP 90/60 mmHg), tachycardia (HR 110 bpm), and fever (38.5C).
+During a dialysis session, a patient with a latest kidney transplant suddenly develops hypotension (BP 90/60 mmHg), tachycardia (HR 110 bpm), and fever (38.5C).
 The technician suspects possible graft rejection or infection.
 According to professional guidelines, which action should the technician prioritize to ensure compliance with government regulations and patient safety protocols?

 1. Administer a 500 mL normal saline bolus to stabilize blood pressure